Asia must not become arena for 'big power contest,' says China's Xi as APEC summit gets underway - KESQ

 Chinese leader Xi Jinping has stressed the need to reject confrontation in Asia, warning against the risk of cold war tensions, as leaders gather for the last of three world summits hosted in the region this month.

-The Chinese leader has already used the Asia-Pacific Economic Cooperation (APEC) to stake out how he wants China to viewed by his counterparts — framing the country as an agent of regional unity in a written speech released ahead of Friday’s opening day.
+Xi has already used the Asia-Pacific Economic Cooperation (APEC) leaders’ summit in Bangkok to stake out how he wants China to viewed by his counterparts — framing the country as a driver of regional unity in a written speech released ahead of Friday’s opening day.

 Without specifically naming the United States, the speech also appeared to make several jabs at the US.